 Muscle relaxants can be addictive for some people.
 Taking them without a prescription, or taking more than your doctor has recommended, can increase your chances of becoming addicted.
 So can using them over a long period of time.

 Almost all cases of addiction and abuse are due to the drug carisoprodol (Soma), which is considered a schedule IV controlled substance.
 That’s because when the drug breaks down in your body, it produces a substance called meprobamate that acts like a tranquilizer.
-People who become addicted to carisoprodol sometimes abuse the drug because it makes them feel relaxed.
+People who become addicted to carisoprodol sometimes abuse the drug because they are no longer using it for medical reasons, and they crave it.

 Other kinds of muscle relaxants may be addictive too.
 Cyclobenzaprine (Flexeril) has also been linked to misuse and abuse.